Compare credit cards with complimentary insurance

 - Interstate flight inconvenience insurance.
 This domestic travel insurance offers cover for flight changes or delays when you’re travelling between states or territories in Australia.

 - Purchase protection insurance.
 Offered on both premium and mid-level credit cards, purchase protection insurance can cover the cost of theft, accidental damage or loss of items paid for with an eligible card.
-Usually this insurance is valid for up to 90 days from the time of the purchase.
+Usually, this insurance is valid for up to 90 days from the time of the purchase.

 - Extended warranty insurance.
 This cover offers an extension on the manufacturer’s warrant for eligible items purchased in Australia.
-Usually this insurance will double the warranty, up to a maximum period of 12 months.
+Usually, this insurance will double the warranty, up to a maximum period of 12 months.
 For example, if you bought an item with a one-year manufacturer’s warranty, this cover would allow you to get insurance for a total of 24 months.

-Eligibility requirements for complimentary credit card insurance
+Are you eligible for complimentary credit card insurance?

 - Spending requirements.
 Whether it’s travel insurance or purchase coverage, you usually have to pay with your credit card to be eligible.
 For example, if you want overseas travel insurance, you may be required to pay for some or all of your return ticket with your credit card before you leave.
 Similarly, if it’s purchase cover, you’ll have to buy the relevant item with your card.